-- Pass: Loans for which borrowers are expected to honor the terms of the contracts.
-There are no indicators to question the borrowers' ability to repay the principal and accrued interest in full and on a timely basis. - Special attention: Loans for which borrowers are currently able to repay the principal and no interests are accrued when considered impaired or overdue more than 90 days, the repayment of loans might be adversely affected by some factors. - Non-performing: Loans for which borrowers may not able to repay the principal and accrued interest in full.
+• Pass: Loans for which borrowers are expected to honor the terms of the contracts.
+There are no indicators to question the borrowers' ability to repay the principal and accrued interest in full and on a timely basis.

+• Special attention: Loans for which borrowers are currently able to repay the principal and no interests are accrued when considered impaired or overdue more than 90 days, the repayment of loans might be adversely affected by some factors.

+• Non-performing: Loans for which borrowers may not able to repay the principal and accrued interest in full.
 These loans are fully provided for unless secured by collateral

 The Company does not accrue interest on loans receivable that are considered impaired or more than 90 days past due unless either the receivable has not been collected due to administrative reasons or the receivable is well secured and in the process of collection.
+Unsecured loans stop accruing interest when 60 days past due and are classified as impaired loan.
 After an impaired loans receivable has been placed on nonaccrual status, interest will be recognized when cash is received on a cash basis method-cost recovery.
 A loan receivable may be returned to accrual status after all of the borrower's delinquent balances of principal and interest have been settled, and the borrower remains current for an appropriate period.
-The outstanding balance of nonaccrual loans as of December 31, 2016 and 2015 were US\$3,313and US\$2,024.
+The outstanding balance of nonaccrual loans as of December 31, 2017 and 2016 were US\$3,996 and US\$3,313, respectively.